codacy/chart/docs/configuration/monitoring.md

 Crow displays information about the projects that are pending analysis and the jobs currently running on Codacy.

-The Crow tool is installed alongside Codacy when the Helm chart is deployed to the cluster.
-By default, Crow is configured as follows:

--   Crow will be available on the `/monitoring` path of your Codacy installation URL, such as `http://codacy.company.org/monitoring`
+Crow is installed alongside Codacy when the Helm chart is deployed to the cluster and will be available on the `/monitoring` path of your Codacy installation URL, such as `http://<codacy hostname>/monitoring`.
--   The default credentials to access Crow are:

-    -   Username: `codacy`
-    -   Password: `C0dacy123`

-Follow the steps below to set up Crow and change the default configurations:
+Follow the steps below to set up Crow:

 1. Set the user name, password, and hostname to access the Crow PostgreSQL database [already created here](../requirements.md#preparing-postgresql-for-codacy):